 The Macintosh computer was introduced in 1984, and it was the first widely sold personal computer with a graphical user interface, or GUI (pronounced gooey).
 All Macs are made by one company (Apple), and they almost always use the Mac OS Xoperating system.

+Q2.
+Write 10 Advantages of Computer.

 Increase your productivity